Pacific Planning Advice

 The Ecuadorean authorities have tightened up conditions for stopping in this archipelago over the last few years.
 All visitors arriving on their own yacht must have a pre-arranged permit (Autografo), which must be organized at least 60 days in advance of your visit by an agent.
 The Autografo permits a stay of up to 30 days with a possible extension of an additional 30 days.
 Yachts wanting to explore outside the major ports will need to have a licensed guide on board at an additional cost.
 Shortstops for fuel and water or in the case of an emergency are permitted at the discretion of the Port Captain.
 An extended stay here means you will definitely leave with incredible memories.

-French Polynesia (FP):
+Staying in French Polynesia (FP):

-To really see the South Pacific islands properly, many cruisers choose to spend two winters here.
+To really see these South Pacific islands properly, many cruisers choose to spend two winters here.
 Some leave the tropics for the cyclone season, sailing south to NZ or Australia or north to Papua New Guinea and Micronesia.
 Others remain in the tropics for the summer finding shelter in one of the safe harbors or all-weather marinas (see cyclone shelter notes below).

 The length of stay for EU yacht crew is now 18 months (as long as the visa or visa extension permits this length of stay).
 This is renewable after an exit from the territory of 6 months minimum.
 Non-EU citizens will need to apply for a long stay visa prior to arriving in FP if they wish to stay for more than the given 3 months.
 Foreign boats can only stay 24 months now in French Polynesia before having to pay 7% import tax.
 Find out more at French Polynesia Formalities.
-Useful information is also available on the following Cruiser Blogs.
+Useful information is also available on the following Cruiser Blogs:

 During the Pandemic a great many boats became stuck here and FP’s well known welcoming reputation became tarnished with reports of abuse against cruising boats.
 Many new rules have been introduced restricting anchoring options and the Society Islands in particular are suffering with over-crowding and limited yachting facilities for the current demand.
 As Papeete (Tahiti, Society Islands) is the central base for repairs, provisioning and travel connections, an understanding of the current situation is important if planning on visiting FP.
-Read these reports for more details.
+Read these reports for more details:

 The only other centre with extensive repair facilities is on Raiatea, where two charter companies have their base.
 Facilities are on a par with Tahiti, or even better, and have the great convenience of being grouped together.